sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 05-01-2018

+- https://kwark.github.io/refined-in-practice/ Refinement Types looks very interesting.
+The drawbacks are not important enough compared to the advantages! (basically validation on the type level)

 # 04-01-2018

 - https://googleprojectzero.blogspot.fr/2018/01/reading-privileged-memory-with-side.html Interesting details about the current global bug to read privileged memory with a side-channel.
 It's basically based on speculative execution+cache+timing to evaluate if 0 or 1